Teenage Problems? How to Improve Your Connection

 - For each point below give your attitude, words, and behaviors a score between 1 and 5.
 1 = Poor to 5 = Good Enough Parent

-- Follow the instructions at the bottom for making improvements in your connection.
+- Follow the instructions at the bottom for making improvements in your parent to teen connection.

 I realize that teens are going through great physical, intellectual, and psychological changes.